lindermanlab/ssm/README.md

 # SSM_star: Bayesian learning and inference for state space models
 This is a fork of SSM.

+## Tests
+The unit tests are mostly all passing.
+However, 1 unit test (of 18) fails in `test_lds.py`.
+In particular, `test_lds_log_probability_perf` is currently failing, with an assertion error about dimensionalities matching.
+It is unclear to me why this is failing on my end, even though the build seems to be passing in the cloud.
+Perhaps the build does not require unit tests to pass.

+## Installation
-Note that we need numpy==1.23.5 to avoid an importing error with "SystemError: initialization of _internal failed without raising an exception."
+Installation (to Python 3.8) required some extra steps not specified in the ssm repo.
+In particular, note that for `src/`, we need numpy==1.23.5 to avoid an importing error with "SystemError: initialization of _internal failed without raising an exception."
+Moreover, `tests/` require additional dependencies, such as `pyhsmm`, that also must be installed from git branches rather than from pypi.
+For more information, see `requirements.txt` and `dev-requirements.txt`.
+For development, we need pylds and pyhsmm for comparison.

-The remainder of the README is from SSM.
+**The remainder of the README is from SSM.**

 **Note: We're working full time on a [JAX](https://github.com/google/jax) refactor of SSM that will take advantage of JIT compilation, GPU and TPU support, automatic differentation, etc. You can keep track of our progress [here](https://github.com/probml/ssm-jax/).
 We're hoping to make an official release soon!**